ChaminduWn/FairyTalePlanner/README.md

 ![Screenshot 2025-05-15 005705](https://github.com/user-attachments/assets/0398f998-bf70-4b35-b16e-45bb5e23d2cd)

-<h3>Welcome to Dreams, a vibrant MERN-powered platform that transforms wedding planning into a magical, stress-free journey! 🎉 Built with MongoDB, Express.js, React, and Node.js, and styled with the sleek Tailwind CSS, Dreams is your one-stop network for all things weddings — from stunning venues to dreamy services like car rentals, bridal styling, and unique gifts.
-Whether you're a couple planning your big day or a vendor showcasing your services, Dreams makes every moment sparkle! 💍 </h3>
+<b>Welcome to Dreams, a vibrant MERN-powered platform that transforms wedding planning into a magical, stress-free journey! 🎉 Built with MongoDB, Express.js, React, and Node.js, and styled with the sleek Tailwind CSS, Dreams is your one-stop network for all things weddings — from stunning venues to dreamy services like car rentals, bridal styling, and unique gifts.
+Whether you're a couple planning your big day or a vendor showcasing your services, Dreams makes every moment sparkle! 💍 </b>

 <h3>✨ What Makes Dreams Special?</h3>